 had a brief look, but it was mainly entrances to offices and facilities, so I

-walked to the far end where I found an open gate.
+walked to the far end, where I found an open gate.
 I was soon up on the open

 terracing at the side of the impressive stand.
+The

 stadium had a running track around the pitch.
 Open terracing curved behind the

 ends and joined on the far side with the railway below.

-The end I was at had an
+electric scoreboard at the rear.
 The final side had a large open terrace

 paddock with flat standing at the back, with the fantastic old covered seated